arangodb/docs/3.8/graphs-custom-pregel.md

 single time in the very first round.
 All upcoming rounds will execute the update program (2).

-The Pregel program execution will follow the order:
+In each phase, the Pregel program execution will follow the order:

 Step 1: Initialization
 1. `onPreStep` (Conductor, executed on Coordinator instances)